 What is an autoantibody?

 An autoantibody is an immunoglobulin-type protein, which your immune system (B lymphocytes) produces as a molecular weapon against aggressors.
 The essential difference compared to a regular antibody lies in its target.
-Normally, antibodies recognize foreign agents, such as bacteria or viruses, while an autoantibody attacks a structure of your own body, such as a protein, an enzyme, a receptor or a component of a cell.
-This confusion between what is self and foreign is the cause of autoimmune diseases [1].
+Normally, antibodies recognise foreign agents, such as bacteria or viruses, while an autoantibody attacks a structure of your own body, such as a protein, an enzyme, a receptor or a component of a cell.
+This confusion between what is self and what is foreign is the cause of autoimmune diseases [1].

 Why do autoantibodies appear in type 1 diabetes?